KatVolkova/fin_statements_analyser/README.md

 ![Update Balance Sheet](assets/update-balance-sheet.png)

 A user is prompted to update the following accounts: cash and cash equivalents and short-term loans.
 The specific number range is provided for users.
-Once the data is entered, the profit and loss and balance sheet tabs are updated in Google Sheets.
+When the data is entered the Google sheet is updated and the following message is displayed: "Profit and loss account has been updated successfully"

 ### Generate Financial Statements